neil323423/waves/README.md

 # Main repo has been moved to https://gitlab.com/waveslab/waves this current repo will no longer be maintained.
-Again please use the Gitlab version this Github version is VERY outdated and have a lot of bugs!
+Again please use the Gitlab version instead of this Github version it is VERY outdated and have a lot of bugs!

 # Waves.
 A sleek and minimalist Web Proxy.